DLCV-Fall-2024/DLCV-Fall-2024-Final-2-englishorspanish/README.md

 ```bash
 source environment_setup.cmd
 ```
+Please note that this step may require some time.
 If you encounter any issues while following the installation process outlined in environment_setup.cmd, please don't hesitate to reach out to us for assistance.

 ## Prepared Dataset